metodologianavarrabiomed/mice-ext-val/README.md

 ```

 > [!TIP]
-> If you are working with the package `magrittr` it is possible to rewrite the code as follows
+> If you are working with the [`magrittr` package](https://cran.r-project.org/web/packages/magrittr/index.html) it is possible to rewrite the code as follows
 >
 > ```r
 > model %<>% calculate_predictions(external_validation_data)